 Most households in America have it, and you may have teenagers to thank for it

-Amazon Prime started out 12 years ago as a way to guarantee free shipping to loyal shoppers, and has turned into a must-have for homes with people only a little older than that.
+Amazon Prime started out 12 years ago as a way to guarantee free shipping to loyal shoppers.
+It’s now a must-have for homes with people only a little older than that.

 Research company Piper Jaffray has surveyed hundreds of thousands of teens on their spending habits, fashion choices, and consumption — both digital and food-related.
-Amazon Prime, which has evolved far beyond shipping to include movies, music, and other benefits, is among the most attractive products in the house.
+Amazon Prime, which has evolved far beyond shipping to include movies, music, and other benefits.
+It’s among the most attractive products in the house today.

 “Amazon Prime adoption has grown across all income brackets in each of the past six surveys, most recently indicating Amazon Prime exists in 58 percent of households of the teens surveyed,” the report says.
 “This survey, along with other previous Piper Jaffray consumer surveys, suggests that there are 63-66 million Prime households in the U.S.”

 Amazon Prime is also the top destination among teen shoppers, with 40 percent preferring this site overall.
-In a far distant second is Nike, with 8 percent of shoppers, followed by American Eagle (4 percent), eBay (3 percent), and Forever 21 (2 percent).
+In a far distant second is Nike, with 8 percent of shoppers.
+Then American Eagle (4 percent), eBay (3 percent), and Forever 21 (2 percent).